Language Offer

 Other Modern Languages

 Students of TU Dortmund University can take courses in German Sign Language at our department.
-We offer DGS I and DGS II as multi-day intensive courses in March and September, respectively.
+We offer DGS I, DGS II and DGS III as multi-day intensive courses in March and September, respectively.
 DGS I is also available as a semester-long course.

 German Sign Language